Nicolas-Sujovolsky/minibot/README.md

 How to use it
 -------------
-Run the main script minibot.py
+Download all files, group them together and run the main script *minibot.py*